 - Submit Spec – It’s due April 30.
 Maybe I’ll pay someone to do a spelling/grammar check.
 Once submitted, I’m calling an Uber, I’m getting a stiff drink, I’m eating a steak and I plan to sleep at least 12 hours.

 - Keep Writing Pilot – Another 3 pages/day will get me to page 42 by the end of the week.

 - First Draft Due – That Sunday I should have a 62 page pilot script.
 I will print the first draft.
 It’ll be ugly but it will be a first draft.

 - Take Two Days Off – It helps me regain perspective and it allows me to rest those creative muscles.
 I’ll exercise, eat healthy, catch up on other shows, read.

 - Tear Apart My First Draft – I always do this with a pencil and a printed script.
 I figure three days of reading and notes in the margins.
-I might also watch an episode to refresh my understanding of the show’s tone.

 - Start Rewriting – If warranted, I’ll start moving scenes and rethinking action.
 But if my outline served me well, I’ll be concentrating on dialog, character and tone.
 I’ll try to give the whole script a pass but I’ll really concentrate on the Teaser and Act One.

 - Second Draft Due – This week I’ll be concentrating on Acts Two and Three, but I’ll still be reviewing the script from start to finish.

 - Third Draft Due – This week I’ll focus on Acts Four and Five.
 Once that’s done, I’ll start a polish by reading my script from the last page to the first; it helps freshen the script for my tired eyes.